Louise Timpson: Second marriage

-During the Second World War, Campbell was in the armed forces and spent some time as a prisoner of war.
+During the Second World War, Campbell was in the armed forces and spent five years from 1940 to 1945 as a prisoner of war.
 His wife crossed the Pyrenees to Lisbon, where she helped with relief efforts.
 Among other things, she arranged for beer and Christmas puddings to be received at the POW camps.
+The mental and physical abuse in Nazis captivity likely resulted in what is now known as PTSD (Post-Traumatic Stress Disorder) thereby adversely affecting Campbell's personality, marriages, family, and personal relationships for the remainder of his life.

 Campbell inherited his cousin's dukedom in 1949, making his wife Duchess of Argyll, but they were divorced in 1951.
 The duke was a notorious spendthrift, and, when asked, Louise is said to have replied "He took everything but my trust funds."
 The duchess filed for divorce because of the duke's adultery with the woman who would become his third wife, the notorious Margaret Whigham Sweeny.

 Third marriage

 She relocated to the United States following her divorce, and her third marriage was to Robert Clermont Livingston Timpson (1908–1988), an American investment banker, in 1954.
 Timpson was the grandson of John Henry Livingston of the prominent Livingston family.
 They moved into Grasmere, a mansion in Rhinebeck, which she later opened to the public.

 They divorced in 1963, and the former duchess died in New York in 1970, aged 65.